 Now feeling content is a more long term state.
-And it leads onto you feeling empowered and overall satisfied.
+And it leads to you feeling empowered and overall satisfied.

 This is because in order to get to that state, your goals were never slightly out of reach, you didn’t have to give yourself anxiety to get there, and the satisfaction you get from it means you are encouraged to go for it again and again.

-It is more in your control with less boundaries in the way, and in a state of contentment, you are making the best long term decisions for yourself.
+It is more in your control with fewer boundaries in the way, and in a state of contentment, you are making the best long term decisions for yourself.